Stikine River: Geology

 Beginning about 2.5 million years ago in the Pleistocene, much of the interior Stikine basin was covered by successive Ice Age glaciations.
 During interglacial periods, the continental ice sheet retreated northward but remnant Coast Mountain glaciers blocked the outlet of the Stikine River, causing glacier melt to back up the river valley and create Glacial Lake Stikine.
 The lake filled and emptied numerous times, leaving shoreline deposits high on nearby mountainsides.
 Glaciers and ice sheets still exist in the Stikine basin today, but to a much more limited extent.
 The Stikine Icecap, located in the Coast Mountains between the Stikine and Taku Rivers and the source of numerous glaciers descending to the Stikine valley, is one of the largest.
 Glacial activity strongly affects the geomorphology of the lower Stikine River.
 Due in large part to glacial silt or rock flour, the Stikine carries a heavy sediment load – some 16 million tonnes per year – continually expanding the large delta at the mouth of the river.
 In August 1979, a glacial lake outburst flood occurred at the Flood Glacier, releasing 150 e6m3 of water into the Stikine River, causing minor flooding as far as the mouth of the river.

 The Stikine's Grand Canyon likely formed after one such glacial period.
 Previously, the Stikine may have turned south around the present-day Klappan River confluence, and flowed down the valley of what is now the Iskut River.
 The river's former course may have been blocked by glaciers and it was forced to cut a new path west towards present-day Telegraph Creek.
 Another theory is that lava flows from the Mount Edziza volcanic complex were responsible for diverting the Stikine to its new course.
+Pleistocene basaltic lava flows of the Klastline Formation are exposed along the Stikine River south of the Klastline River confluence for 55 km.
+They are believed to have originated from at least three eruptive centres on the northern and eastern sides of the Mount Edziza volcanic complex.